 These differences illustrate the importance of checking the recommendations in your owner’s manual.
 It’ll provide maintenance recommendations, typically in a table in the back.
 Many OEMs provide digital owner’s manuals online, so if you’ve lost yours, try a quick search.

 They’re becoming more prevalent as OEMs seek ways to alleviate motorists from unwanted maintenance.
 They sound like all upside, but it’s important to change fluid in these units, particularly if you tow or haul.

 They’re supposed to last the life of the vehicle, but what do you suppose will happen if the transmission fails once the warranty expires?
 You’re going to get stuck with a hefty repair bill, that’s what.
 Be proactive and change fluid at least once during its lifetime.

-But, really, how many of us dutifully follow the recommendations in our owner’s manuals down to the mile?
+But, how many of us dutifully follow them down to the mile?
 Many motorists completely forget about their transmission until it begins to shift hard, jerk or hesitate.
 Out of sight, out of mind, right?

 Not good, especially if you tow or haul.